djalbat/the-occam-user-manual/getting-to-grips-with-the-ide.md

 The second kind of find functionality is grouping and this happens in the editor without its focus being taken away.
 The requisite keyobard shortcut is the command or control key together with the 'G' key.
 If nothing is selected, that is only carets are showing, then the token underneath the first caret will be selected.
-If there is already a selection then its next occurence will be selected.
+If there is already a selection then its next occurence of the selected content will be selected.
 This process can be repeated until all occruences have been found, or hold down the shift key to group all occurences at once.

+UNICODE FUNCTIONALITY

-Lastly, a word about undo and redo functionality.
+Lastly, a word or two about undo and redo functionality.
+The keyboard shortcut to undo the last group of openations is the usual command or control key together with the 'Z' key.
+For redoing, hold the shift key down.
+Unlike other text editors if you partically traverse the redo buffer and then make a fresh operation then the partial remains of the redo buffer are not obliterated.
+Instead they will be transformed using the same operational trnasformations that are employed in sessions.
+Thus the redo before will degrade over time rather than disappearing altogether and this can be disconcerting.
+If this explanation does not entirely make sense or if you encounter this mechanism unexpectedly then the best advice is probably to pick a toy exapmle file and familiarise yourseif with the mechasnim with a few operations either way.
+Finally, on the subject sessions, bear in mind that concurrent user's operations are not added to your own undo and redo buffers because they cause a blow up in the size of undo and redo buffers.